Jeroen Sluijter

-Jeroen Sluijter (born April 2, 1975 in Zwijndrecht) is a Dutch baseball player who currently plays for Neptunus and the Dutch national team.
+Jeroen Sluijter (born 2 April 1975 in Zwijndrecht) is a Dutch baseball player who currently plays for Neptunus and the Dutch national team.

 Sluijter debuted in the Hoofdklasse in 1993 with the Twins Sport Club.
 In 1996, he moved to SV ADO and then Neptunus in 1997.
-With Neptunus, he became Hoofdklasse champion each year from 1998–2005, one of the greatest dynasties in Netherlands baseball history.
+With Neptunus, he became Hoofdklasse champion each year from 1998 to 2005, one of the greatest dynasties in Netherlands baseball history.
 He went 2 for 5 in the 1997 World Port Tournament, his lone Dutch national team appearance of the 20th Century.

 Sluijter returned to the national team in 2002, appearing in the Haarlem Baseball Week.
 He went 1 for 4 as a backup infielder; in the gold medal game, he was a late substitute for Evert-Jan 't Hoen and did not bat in a 5-4 loss to the United States.
 In the 2002 Intercontinental Cup, he was 1 for 3, backing up former AAA player 't Hoen at second and former major leaguer Ralph Milliard at shortstop.
 Sluijter played for the Dutch in three events in 2003.
 In the 2003 World Port Tournament, he was a starter and hit .292/.452/.292 and led the event with 7 walks.
 He led the Netherlands with 2 hits (in 3 tries) in a 3-2 loss to Cuba in the gold medal game, though he did make one error at third base.
 He was 0 for 2 with 2 walks and a run in the 2003 European Championship and did not play in the gold medal game, which the Netherlands won.
 In the 2003 Baseball World Cup, he only played one inning in the field as the backup 2B to 't Hoen and went 0 for 1 at the plate.